 Social media and microtargeting: Political data processing and consequences for Germany

 This study investigates the actual possibilities and legal limits of performing data-driven microtargeting in Germany.
-It takes into consideration GDPR, the role of social media companies and the epistemological and ethical issues in evaluating the political opinion of potential voters.
+It takes into consideration GDPR, the role of social media companies and the epistemological and ethical issues in

 https://journals.sagepub.com/doi/ pdf/10.1177/2053951718811844